Romanian National Council: The political struggle over Transylvania

 As the news from the capital reached the front, approximately 250,000 Austro-Hungarian soldiers, belonging to different nationalities, deserted.
 The Romanian National Party delegated Iuliu Maniu with the task of contacting the Romanian soldiers in Vienna who were estimated to be almost 70,000, either stationed or returning from the front.
 Maniu organized a meeting with the Romanian officers on 30 October, and on 31 October convened the formation of the Romanian Military Senate with the aim of organizing the military personnel for "the service of the holy cause of the Romanian nation".
 The Senate was presided by Ioan Boeriu, Baron of Polichna.
 Although faced with further desertion, it established control over the main Romanian barracks in the city with the approval of the Austrian government, swearing fealty to the Romanian National Council in a ceremony held on 13 November.
 During their activity the Senate also had to organize the troops to defend the government against Viennese revolutionaries.
 On the 27th of November the last meeting in Vienna took place, after which the soldiers and the officers departed for Transylvania.

 Meanwhile, in Budapest, the government led by Sándor Wekerle resigned and the King, Charles IV, appointed János Hadik as the head of the new government on 30 October.
 Protests erupted on 29 and 30 October in favor of the Hungarian National Council leader, Mihály Károlyi, and Hadik was forced to resign only 17 hours after his official appointment.
 Károlyi became prime-minister on 31 October by popular demand and the protests developed in a full revolutionary movement, known as Aster Revolution or Chrysanthemum Revolution due to the chrysanthemum symbols soldiers used to replace the Astro-Hungarian K.u.K letters on their hats.
 The Romanian political leaders, gathered at Vadászkürt Hotel in Budapest on 31 October, formed the Romanian National Council.
-Lead by Ştefan Cicio-Pop, its members were Teodor Mihali, Vasile Goldiș, Alexandru Vaida-Voevod, Aurel Vlad, and Aurel Lazăr from the National party and Ion Flueraș, Iosif Jumanca, Enea Grapini, Basiliu Surdu, Tiron Albani, and Iosif Renoi from the Social Democrats.
+Led by Ştefan Cicio-Pop, its members were Teodor Mihali, Vasile Goldiș, Alexandru Vaida-Voevod, Aurel Vlad, and Aurel Lazăr from the National party and Ion Flueraș, Iosif Jumanca, Enea Grapini, Basiliu Surdu, Tiron Albani, and Iosif Renoi from the Social Democrats.
 The Romanian Council, unlike the Hungarian Council still kept an anti-revolutionary and pro-dynastic position.
 Among its first acts was however to congratulate the newly appointed Hungarian prime-minister, and Károlyi, taking note of the newly established organization, delegated Oszkár Jászi to hold talks with the Romanian delegates.